creek-service/json-schema-validation-comparison/README.md

    There should be one test per supported draft version.
 See the other methods in these classes for examples.
 7. Run `./gradlew` to format your code, perform static analysis and run the tests.
    Ensure this passes!
+8. Follow [these instructions](docs) to build and view the website, and ensure your new implementation data is included in tables and charts.
-8. Raise a PR with your changes.
+9. Raise a PR with your changes.

 [1]: https://github.com/eclipse-vertx/vertx-json-schema